mattbegent/staddle/README.md

 * Follows a [SMACSS](http://smacss.com/) style.
 * Uses [Grunt](http://gruntjs.com/) to compile LESS, JSHint JavaScript and optimise RequireJS.

-#Documentation
+# Documentation

-##Getting Started
+## Getting Started

 1. Get the latest version of Boilerplate either by cloning it `git clone git@github.com:mattbegent/boilerplate.git`, downloading a zip of the [latest release](https://github.com/mattbegent/boilerplate/archive/master.zip) or if you use [bower](https://github.com/twitter/bower) `bower install boilerplate`.
 2. Set your site variables in less/variables.less.
 3. Add your custom modules to the less/modules folder and import them in main.less.
 4. Tell your LESS compiler to compile less/main.less to css/main.css.
 Or if you use [Grunt](http://gruntjs.com/) install the Grunt dependencies `npm install` then use `grunt watch` and your LESS files will be compiled on save.
-5. Use index.html as a template for your html, using the examples in examples.html.
+5. Use index.html as a template for your html, using the examples in examples/index.html.
 6. Build a cool site:-)!

-##Customising
+## Customising

 Although Boilerplate does come with some in built modules and styles, it is all about customisation.